 You can find crime date in many places.
-On this website, you can find links and information about violent crimes and property crimes.
+On this website, you can find links and information about weekly crime data, violent crimes and property crimes.

 Two other resources for crime date are the NC State Bureau of Investigation (SBI) and the Federal Bureau of Investigation's Uniform Crime Report.

 Each year, the Greensboro Police Department contributes to these reports by providing crime data to the SBI.

 Find out about crimes in your neighborhood by using